 But can composite veneers be replaced?
-Removing a composite veneer is no problem, but it depends on how your composites were done for you.
+Removing composite veneers Sydney is no problem, but it depends on how your composites were done for you.

 If your composites were done with a little or no removal of your tooth structure, then you can just easily go back to your normal teeth or just switch to porcelain if you wish to.
 But if a bit or a significant amount of enamel is removed, your teeth won’t look good if not covered, plus they could be more sensitive and vulnerable to decay.

 How long do composite veneers last?
 Although composite veneers in Parramatta can be easily applied in just 1 day, they usually last from 4 to 8 years; however, they do require constant maintenance because they are prone to chipping and breakage if they are not properly taken care of.